aakarsh31/Sound-Genes/README.md

 ## Fitness Functions Usage

+1. Place your sample audio file in the test_data folder

-1. Navigate to the `fitness_functions` directory:
+2. Navigate to the `fitness_functions` directory:
 	```bat
 	cd fitness_functions
 	```

-2. Run the Python driver script with the desired audio file:
+3. Run the Python driver script with the desired audio file:
 	```bat
     python driver.py aaramb.wav
 	```